Purviharniya/SPAR10/README.md

 TO DO:

 1. redaction: output page, improve the accuracy
-2. Summarization: file summarization
+2. Summarization: file summarization ( textract-for doc and txt; borb for pdf ), review summarization
-3. Extraction: full
+3. Extraction: try InvoiceNet (full feature remaining)
-4. Classification: full
+4. Classification: model architectures ready (vgg16 and inception); run the model-> compare accuracies and select the best model.

 ---